 |The company has to take care of backup copies itself.
 The administrator determines the method and interval of generating backup copies and makes sure that data is available if it must be restored back to a given date.|

-Jira Software Cloud, Jira Service Desk Cloud, Confluence Cloud PREMIUM: access to instances may be restricted to users with a particular IP address.
+Jira Software Cloud, Jira Service Management Cloud, Confluence Cloud PREMIUM: access to instances may be restricted to users with a particular IP address.

 With Jira Cloud, you can also manage access to specific projects or tasks.